palkan/anyway_config/README.md

 # Anyway Config

-Rails plugin configuration using any source: YAML, _secrets_, environment.
+Rails plugin/application configuration using any source: YAML, _secrets_, environment.
 Requires Rails 4.

 Apps using Anyway Config:
 - [influxer](https://github.com/palkan/influxer).

-## Installation
+## Using with Gem

 Configure your gemspec